-The first thing we need to explain is how much exactly you have to pay to Airbnb.
+The first thing we need to explain is what the Airbnb host fees are.
 When you rent out your property on Airbnb, you will pay 3% fee of the booking to the site.
 This is the subtotal which includes the cleaning fee and additional guest fee.
 Known as a service fee, guests tend to pay part of the total (approx 14%) as a service fee which helps you to cover the charge to Airbnb out of your profits.
 This subtotal does not include any Airbnb fees and taxes.

 Why does Airbnb take this service fee?

-Is it a fixed fee or can it change higher or lower depending on circumstances?
+Are Airbnb host fees fixed or can they change higher or lower depending on circumstances?